InfoForm Logo

 • Confinement and Separation

-General separation distress looks different than clinical-level separation anxiety.
+• STOP: General separation distress looks different than clinical-level separation anxiety.
 Many coping mechanisms exhibited by dogs experiencing clinical-level separation anxiety are a risk to their personal safety.
 Signs of clinical-level separation anxiety include urinating/defecating when alone, excessive drooling, persistent howling/barking, chewing/digging/destruction, attempting to escape, pacing/inability to settle and coprophagia while alone (consuming feces).
-If you are unsure whether or not your dog qualifies, please complete the rest of the info sheet as honestly and thoroughly as possible and we will contact you once we have reviewed it.
+If you are unsure whether or not your dog qualifies, please complete the rest of the info sheet as honestly and thoroughly as possible.

 • Even if you no longer confine your dog, please answer these questions as they pertained in the past.